To increase the flexibility of property value population, 4 default value options in the ‘Edit Property’ dialogue were introduced by the 2.16 release

 - Do not use the splash command format with expressions in the default value field

 !! means result of the expression

-!!* means result of the expression applied to all nodes (more typically uses in the cell rather than 'edit property')
+!!* means result of the expression applied to all nodes (more typically used in the cell rather than 'edit property')

-As the expression is in the edit property dialogue is written to all cells anyway, and using the splash command here may cause adverse behaviour
+The expression in the edit property dialogue is written to all cells anyway, and using the splash command here may cause adverse behaviour

 - When there is a property using an expression dependent on another cell (basic example: copy of another cell's value), particularly a value unlikely to change, the Best Practice in this case is to set the property to Fixed Value and evaluation mode to On Demand as it runs OrgVue's internal fetch cycles most efficiently: subsequent updates can then be run with the Formula button, which is enabled when these two modes are used in conjunction.
 The button appears at the top of the column in the Worksheet view.